 Texas Unemployment Calculator

-Calculate your projected benefit by filling quarterly wages earned below:
+Calculate your estimated Texas unemployment benefit by entering your quarterly wages earned below:

-You can collect benefits if you meet a series of legal eligibility requirements:
+You can collect benefits in Texas if you meet a series of legal eligibility requirements:

 - Have earned qualifying wages